2025 NC Rehabilitation and Reentry Conference

 After serving almost 20 years, passage of the First Step Act enabled Clausen to apply for compassionate release under broader criteria.
 His motion was granted, and he walked free in August of 2020.

 Clausen is working hard to give others that same hope.
-He works at the nonprofit Hope for Prisoners, where he continues the coaching work he worked on in prison and occupies a leadership role.
+He works at Social Purpose Corrections, where he continues the coaching work he worked on in prison and occupies a leadership role.
 And he hasn’t forgotten those he left behind.

 Kendall Taylor